+- How to create a new view

 - · How to create a form

-- · How to create a new view

 - · How to add a utility function

 - · How to add new templates

 - How to use Jinja2

-- · How to define your own JSON Schema

-3.3.1 Flask extensions
+2.3.1 Flask extensions

 It is important to understand that Invenio modules are just regular Flask extensions.
 The Flask documentation contains extensive documentation on the APIs, design patterns and in general how to develop with Flask, and it is highly recommended that you follow Flask tutorials to understand the basics of Flask.